tsukaby/dcos-metronome-python/README.md

 #### Compatibility

-* For Metronome 0.2.0, use at lease dcos-metronome-python 0.2.0
+* For Metronome 0.2.0, use at least dcos-metronome-python 0.3.0

 #### Future works